Samia Longchambon: Early life

 Samia Ghadie was born in Eccles, Greater Manchester to Joseph, a French-Lebanese shop owner and Patsy, an English actress whom he met whilst working in Abu Dhabi.
 Samia lived there for a period as a child.
-She has a older brother named Tariq.
+She has an older brother named Tariq.

 Career

 Longchambon first appeared as an extra in Coronation Street at the age of eight and 10 years later she became a regular on the show.
 She made her first credited TV appearance when she was 11 years old, appearing in an episode of Cracker ("The Big Crunch").
 She also made appearances in Children's Ward, Heartbeat, Doctors, There's Only One Jimmy Grimble (feature film) and the children's series Life Force.

 In 2000, she beat both Suzanne Shaw and Kimberley Walsh to get the role of Maria Sutherland in the ITV soap opera Coronation Street.
 In Autumn 2009, she took a short break from her role as Maria in Coronation Street on maternity leave and resumed her role in the show in May 2010.
 She won an episode of Celebrity Stars in Their Eyes impersonating Holly Valance.
 She also made an appearance in Bo' Selecta! in 2004 as part of a Coronation Street sketch along with co-star Suranne Jones.

 In January 2013, Longchambon was a competitor in the eighth series of Dancing on Ice, partnered with French professional ice skater Sylvain Longchambon.
 However, she was concussed a few days into the pre-series training and eliminated in week eight of the competition, losing out in a skate-off to Luke Campbell.

-In 2023, Longchambon won third series of Cooking with the Stars.
+In 2023, Longchambon won the third series of Cooking with the Stars.